Our knowledge of orthopaedics. Your best health.

 Parents can help ensure their child's safety by doing the following:

-• Encourage your child or teenager to tell you about any numbness, tingling, or discomfort in the arms or legs.
+• Encourage your child or teenager to tell you about any back, neck, or shoulder pain during or after carrying a backpack.
 These symptoms may indicate poor backpack fit or too much weight being carried.

 • Do not ignore any back pain in a child or teenager.